rqguan/MaNGA-AGN/README.md

         a.
 Set galaxy center as the polar origin.

-    2. Integrate OIII EW flux along R directoin, which is Y direction on the Cartesian coordinat, into an array.
+    2. Integrate OIII EW flux along R direction, which is Y direction on the Cartesian coordinat, into an array.

         a.
 The array show as a curve, showing the integrated EW flux along R diredction.
         b.
 3-sigma outliers need to be eliminated before the intergration because some values are too absurd.